HOW TO SEE ICELAND IN 5 DAYS (ANY TIME OF THE YEAR)

 The west coast is a beautiful and popular place in Iceland, though much less crowded and less visited than the Golden Circle or the South Coast.

-Start with Ytri Tunga – a small, beautiful beach area where you will find seals resting and chilling at the beach.
+On Snæfellsnes Peninsula, start with Ytri Tunga.
+It is a small, beautiful beach area where you will find seals resting and chilling.

 It is perfect for leisurely walks and spending time outdoors before continuing your journey.

-Stop at the cute fishing village Arnarstapi and go on easy hikes along the coast – the views are impressive (just watch out for the evil birds that do attack people if they feel like it).
+Then, stop at the cute fishing village Arnarstapi and go on easy hikes along the coast – the views are impressive.

 Then, it is time to visit one of the most famous sights in the country: Kirkjufell Mountain, which is a 463-meter-high mountain on the north coast of Iceland’s Snæfellsnes Peninsula.

-You can either hike up the mountain or do what is definitely more popular – go to the waterfalls and see the waterfalls with the beautiful mountain as a backdrop.
+You can either hike up the mountain or do what is definitely more popular – see the waterfalls with the beautiful mountain as a backdrop.

-There is not much more hiking to do, but you can walk around the waterfall and enjoy the scenery (even in winter, but take some crampers with you so you can walk all the way to the waterfall).
+There is not much more hiking to do, but you can walk around the waterfall and enjoy the scenery.
+In winter, take some crampons and put them on your shoes with you so you can walk all the way to the waterfall.

 DAY 4 OF 5 DAYS IN ICELAND

-This day is a bit of off-the-beaten path (not really but kind of).
-It is an absolutely gorgeous area that is accessible in the winter as well as in summer.
+This day is a bit off-the-beaten-path (not really but kind of).
+It is an absolutely gorgeous area that is accessible in the winter as well as in the summer.
 I visited in both seasons and I am not sure which one I liked more.
 I just loved both!
 I really, really love this area.

-These attractions are not from the Snæfellsnes Peninsula so.
-You will not be spending too much time in the car.
-Also, if you do day trips from Reykjavik, you can visit these places as day trips.
+These attractions are not from the Snæfellsnes Peninsula, so you will not be spending too much time in the car.
+But you can also do it as a day trip from Reykjavik.

 Barnafossar and Hraunfossar Waterfalls

-You can do a bit of walking and visit several waterfalls – which come in an intense color – but there is not that many other activities to do around here.
+You can do a bit of walking and visit several waterfalls – which come in an intense color – but there are not many other activities to do around here.

-Thus, I recommend combining it with another activity in the area.
+Thus, I recommend combining it with another attraction in the area.

 You can witness the inner working of a volcanic eruption and walk the path where an eruption flowed more than 5,000 years ago.
-A guided tour will allow you to learn about the volcanic eruptions and their effect on the environment before heading back to the capital.
+A guided tour will allow you to learn about volcanic eruptions and their effect on the environment, before heading back to the capital.

 If you have time (getting to Reykjavik does take time and plan to arrive too early rather than too late), add Húsafell Hotel – with its hot pools – or a lava tour to your itinerary.

-The pools at Husafell Hotel are beautiful – visiting in winter, I was the only one there, though it probably is much busier in summer.
-It is a great place to visit if you are into hot pools with beautiful views.
+The pools at Husafell Hotel are beautiful – visiting in winter, I was the only one there, though it is probably much busier in summer.
+What a perfect place to end the day!

-There is an entrance fee, parking is for free.
+- There is an entrance fee, parking is free.

 DAY 5 OF 5 IN ICELAND

-So, for your last day, take it easy and so some sightseeing in the capital before resting at the Blue Lagoon.
+So, for your last day in Iceland, take it easy and do some sightseeing in the capital before resting at the Blue Lagoon.

-Reykjavik is a town rather than a city, but it is small and interesting.
-However, with only 5 days in Iceland, I would not spend too much time on the city and not plan in more than half a day for Reykjavik.
+Reykjavik is a small and interesting town.
+However, with only 5 days in Iceland, I would not spend too much time in Reykjavik – half a day is enough in my eyes.